brunsiii/Geohazard-Weather-Station_GPGN590/XbeeREADME.md

 3. Under section title "Network" configure the following settings: Routing/Messaging Mode = Indirect Msg Coordinator [1]
 4. Under section title "Addressing" configure the following settings: Destination Address High = 0; Destination Address Low = FFFF; Node Identifier = Rover
 ## Communicating Data
-1. Plug in XBee Shield V2 For Arduino to Arduino Mega 2560.
+1. Plug in XBee Shield V2 For Arduino to Base Arduino Mega 2560.
+Repeat for Rover.
-2. Unplug Rover XBee S3B from Dev Board and plug into XBee Shield V2 for Arduino.
+2. Unplug Rover XBee S3B from Dev Board and plug into Rover XBee Shield V2 for Arduino.
+Repeat for Base.
-3. Ensure that the PC-MCU switch on the XBee Shield V2 for Arduino board is set to PC.
+3. Ensure that the PC-MCU switch on the XBee Shield V2 for Arduino board is set to PC for both Shields.
-4. Upload code to Arduino to send GPS/Magnetometer data to Rover XBee to be communicated to basestation.
+4. Upload gpsmagxbee.ino code to Rover Arduino to send GPS/Magnetometer data to Rover XBee to be communicated to Base.
+5. Upload BaseStation1.ino code to Base Arduino to receive GPS/Magnetometer data from Rover XBee.
+6. If saving code to SD card, add SD card breakout board to third Arduino.
+Ensure SD card is inserted.
+7. Connect pins D18 and D19 on Rover to pins D19 and D18 on Base respectively.
-5. Once code is uploaded, switch PC to MCU.
+8. Once code is uploaded and base station arduino wire connections made between Serial1 pins, switch PC to MCU on both XBee Shields.
 This allows the Magnetometer/GPS data to be transmitted to the Base station.
+9. Unplug serial USBs from all three Arduinos.
+Plug 9V batteries into each Arduino.
+10. You can check that data is being received and saved by powering off the saving base station Arduino, unplugging the SD card, and loading onto a laptop.
+Data should be in a comma separated .TXT file.